18F/handbook/pages/hiring-staying-or-changing-jobs/external-details.md

 and must be reviewed by GSA’s Office of General Counsel for compliance with the [Antideficiency Act](https://www.gao.gov/legal/appropriations-law-decisions/resources).

-The agreement is between agencies, not between staff and the receiving agency.
+The Agreements Team coordinates detail interangecy agreements (IAAs).
+The IAA is between agencies, not between staff and the receiving agency.
 Employees can refer to
 [GSA Order HRM 9334.2 Detail of Employees](https://drive.google.com/a/gsa.gov/file/d/1pCfXxK3vnPZOKaXxlyOC9EozXLRvHw4L/view) for more information.
 Most agencies use the standard